Birdwatching in Cornwall, from the Cornish chough to winter migrants to the now recovering peregrine falcon.

 Up to a dozen colonies of kittiwake choose to breed on the precipitous Cornish Cliffs each year.
 Returning in February or March, to build a nest of grass and seaweed, mixed together with mud and clay, on a ledge or a crevice.
 A single clutch is laid in late May or early June.
 One of the easiest colonies to view used to be that under the suspension bridge at Lands End, however with recent cliff rock falls most of the nesting ledges have gone.
 One of the best known is the colony under the Huer's Hut at Newquay, again only really visible from a boat trip out of the harbour.
+There is another colony to the west of the Hut visible from the coast path.
 In the stiff Atlantic breezes the birds almost appear to hover motionless.
 They have a most beautiful 'child-like' call, and are most charming to watch.
 Above the former colony at Lands End is an RSPB Hide with lots of birding information.

 Sadly the puffin in Cornwall is in decline.
-A few pairs breed on Long Island just down from Boscastle and on the Rumps near Padstow , but you need binoculars to get a good view, or else have to take a boat trip.
-The photographs of puffins you see here were below Long Island.
+A few pairs breed on Long Island near Boscastle and furthur along the north coast on the Rumps near Padstow , but you need binoculars to get a view.
+There are also puffins on the Scilly Islands- take a boat trip to Annet, one of the off islands, where a hundred or so pairs breed, and where these photographs of puffins were taken.

 The fulmar has in the last 40 years spread right around the coast of Great Britain.
 In season breeding pairs can be seen around the cliffs of Bossiney Cove and Port Isaac, usually nesting a few feet below the cliff top.
 The young fulmar is a bundle of white fluff and so cute.
 If you could get near to the nest you would find yourself on the receiving end of a regurgitated foul smelling oil produced when they feel threatened.

-No page on birdlife is complete without mentioning this group of low lying Islands, warmed by the Gulf Stream,
+No page on birdlife is complete without another mention of this group of low lying Islands, warmed by the Gulf Stream,

 only 28 miles off the tip of Lands End Cornwall.
 The Islands rising from an often crystal clear sea, golden beaches, hills covered with heath, rocks battered by winter storms.
 Well known for its spring and late autumn migrants, especially during October.
 Who knows you too maybe very very lucky and see a North American vagrant such as the yellow-bellied sapsucker.